markkolich/blog/content/entries/introducing-havalo-a-non-distributed-nosql-key-value-store-for-your-servlet-container.md

 * **Java Client Bindings** - The Havalo API is a RESTful service which deals exclusively in JSON.
 To facilitate adoption of the API, literally to make it easier to consume the service, I wrote a robust set of Java bindings (a client) for the Havalo API.
 You'll find the havalo-client project is an easy off-the-shelf solution which can be integrated into your own application.

+Phew!

+### Download It

+You can find instructions and additional technical details on how to download and configure Havalo for your own environment on my Havalo GitHub page at [https://github.com/markkolich/havalo](https://github.com/markkolich/havalo).

+Havalo is open source, so you are always welcome to browse the source and submit a pull request if you'd like to contribute.

+Enjoy!